Current U.S. Student

 Indicate how many months is considered residency:

 Dual citizenships between the U.S. and any country other than Denmark are accepted.
-Students with dual citizenships between the U.S. and a country in the EU must enroll at their Danish host institution under their U.S. citizenship, arrive on their U.S. passport, and for the purpose of the Fulbright grant, they can only enroll for the Fulbright grant period.
+Students with dual citizenships between the U.S. and a country in the EU must enroll at their Danish host institution under their U.S. citizenship and arrive on their U.S. passport.

 • Bachelor's